 A white bowl of Split Pea and Ham Soup

-If your ham is boneless, the soup will still be delicious.
-You don’t always have to use leftover ham to make this soup.
-I’ve used ham steaks or a small boneless ham.
-To get extra smoky flavor, you could add smoked sausage.
+If your ham is boneless, like a ham steak, you can still make a delicious ham bone free soup.
+You don’t even have to use leftover ham to make this comforting soup; I’ve used ham steaks or a small boneless ham.
+To add extra smoky flavor, you could include a smoked ham hock or ham shank.

 A collection of the ingredients